MND Australia

 Associate Professor Mary-Louise Rogers’ research interest is in treatment strategies and biomarker discovery for MND.
 Mary-Louise leads the translational Ian Davis Flinders University Biomarker facility and the research undertaken in the Neurotrophic Laboratory.
 Mary-Louise is on the board of MND South Australia and joined the MNDRA Research Committee in 2020.

-Image of Associate Professor Bradley Turner, VIC
+Image of Professor Bradley Turner, VIC

-Associate Professor Bradley Turner, VIC
+Professor Bradley Turner, VIC

 Image of Professor Steve Vucic, NSW